kihonq/createDApp/docs/source/guide.rst

 Sending transaction
 ===================

-Example is available `here <https://example.usedapp.io/send>`_.
+Example is available `here <https://example.createdapp.io/send>`_.

-Sending transactions is really simple with useDApp.
+Sending transactions is really simple with createDApp.
 All we need to send a simple transaction, is to use :ref:`useSendTransaction` hook, which returns a ``sendTransaction`` function and ``state`` object.

 **Example**